colinnielsen/gem_coding-challenge/README.md

 # Solution
 ## Description of the problem and solution
-I decided to make a basic quiz app with a react + typescript frontend and an Express + Firebase backend.
+I decided to make a basic quiz app with a React + Typescript frontend and an Express + Firebase backend.
 I was able to easily spin up a hosted nosql database in Firebase and started making queries in minutes!
 This solution overall was easy to implement, and hosting the server on Firebase allows for a high level of security and predictibility without having to handle any DevOps myself.
+### Backend
 This app focuses more on the backend as I started the backend first.
-I am most satisified with the architecture of the backend as it's complex logic is obfuscated into helper functions.
-The folder structure is clear and it is clear which each route is doing.
+I am satisified with it's architecture.
+The server's complex logic is obfuscated into helper functions, the folder structure is clear, and it is clear which each route is doing.
 I also setup the app to allow for database injection (for testing).
+Testing was definitely the most challenging.
+I unfortunately followed a rabbit trail into some libraries that claimed to mock the `Firestore` object for me in Jest so I could create more rigorous unit tests.
+I kept hitting issues with conflicting firebase versions and couldn't use these libraries, so instead I created my own object that spoofed some of the basic functionality.
+If I had more time on the backend, I would make better unit tests - including failing assertions - and add integration testing with Firebase emulators.

+### Frontend
+The frontend ended up being very basic due to with the bundler issues I was using taking up too much time.

 ## Challenges
-My biggest challenges for this project was test driven development.
-I had a tough time implementing different library‘s, specifically to mark the fire store database I was using.
-Are utilized dependency injection and a fake database object to simulate what fire store I would return from my server so that it could be tested and isolation.
-If I had more time, I would definitely more battle hardened testing methods, integration testing and flushing out all my tests to include failing assertions as well.

 Whether the solution focuses on back-end, front-end or if it's full stack Reasoning behind your technical choices, including architectural Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project
 Instructions for getting a copy running locally
-Link to the hosted application where it you have it running for review Green Egg Media Web App Coding Challenge
+Link to the hosted application where it you have it running for review

+Green Egg Media Web App Coding Challenge
 ========================================